dmitryro/kafka-pipeline/README.md

 - **Monitor Role Assignments**: Regularly review and audit IAM roles to ensure that only authorized users and services have access to sensitive Kafka resources.
 - **Use Multi-Factor Authentication (MFA)**: Enhance security by enabling MFA for users with elevated IAM roles, such as administrators.

 ## Scalability <a name="scalability"></a>

+Scaling Kafka effectively is critical for ensuring that your system can handle high throughput and meet performance requirements.
+This section explores best practices and strategies for scaling Kafka in various environments, whether you're using Kubernetes, cloud services (AWS, GCP, Azure), or a traditional, non-cloud approach.

+### Scalability Overview  <a name="scalability_overview"></a>

+#### Introduction

 As the dataset grows, the application should be designed to scale efficiently.
 Here are the key strategies for scaling:

 1. **Horizontal Scaling of Consumers**:
-   - You can scale the number of Kafka consumers to handle increased traffic.
+   - You can scale the numbeer of Kafka consumers to handle increased traffic.
 Kafka allows multiple consumers to read from the same topic by creating multiple consumer instances in different processes or containers.
 This ensures that the workload is distributed evenly.
    - Use a load balancer or Kubernetes to manage consumer scaling automatically based on CPU or memory usage.

 2. **Kafka Partitioning**: